albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 ---

-If you like programming in Ruby it's plausible that you've used or heard about the Rack Web server...
-After all Sinatra, Grape and Rails sit on top of Rack and by that I mean, Rack receives the requests and passes them to those frameworks.
+If you like programming in Ruby it's plausible that you've used or heard about Rack...
+After all Sinatra, Grape and Rails use Rack as a common interface.

 ## What's Rack and how does it work